 Sunset.
 I ran out of light half way back to camp.

 Some geek and a pretty foxtail pine skeleton.
 Horseshoe Meadows in the background.

 The Horseshoe Meadows campground.
 I found these two guys, Robert and Randy, camping.
 They were also acclimating in preparation for a Whitney hike.
 (Met them again as I descended from the summit of Whitney.)
 They brought firewood from home, and were kicking back watching a movie on a laptop.

-Edit: Here's the GMap4 map of the Horseshoe Meadow area: Click here
+Here's the CalTopo map of the Horseshoe Meadow area: Click here